serverpod/serverpod_docs/docs/05-concepts/02-serialization.md

 :::info

 Serverpod's serializable objects can easily be saved to or read from the database.
-You can read more about this in the next section, [Database communication](./database-communication).
+You can read more about this in the database [CRUD](database/crud) section.

 :::